sudorook/colorific.vim/README.md

 ### gitk

 Stylings for gitk are available in the gitk/ directory.
-To set gitk to use one (Linux only?), copy the file for the desired theme (e.g. gitk-dark2) to a file called ~/.config/git/gitk.
-Here, you are renaming the gitk-dark2 file to gitk.
+To set a gitk theme, copy the file for the desired theme (e.g. gitk-dark2) to a file called ~/.config/git/gitk.
+The file needs to be renamed as 'gitk.'
+Symlinks would work, too.

 Note that the `install.sh` script will install all four variants with names unchanged to ~/.config/git/.
+To pick one, simply rename/symlink the file.

 ### tmux